 “I remember only ideas and sensations.”
 (Ulysses, the Corrected Text, page 7.)

 I’m sure I read this passage the two or three times I set out to read Ulysses.
-I didn't notice it until I heard it read aloud recently.
+I didn't notice it, however, until I heard it read aloud recently.
 I was struck by how it situates ideas and sensations as aspects of knowing, and how knowing is entangled with and informed by the sensory experience of perception.

 Experiencing place is a complex multilayered experience.
 My earliest memories of place are sensory – images, that help me recall what I was feeling at the time, sounds --what people were saying, music, birds, traffic, animals -- also smells, taste, weather.

 Visual memories are, however, my primary source of access to experiences of place.
 These are overlain by, and interwoven with knowledge acquired through study and travel.